 The Lululemon Athletica and Michi sportswear lines have been all the rage, but their tops also cost as much as $200 apiece.
 If you're not obsessed with the "athleisure" fad, opt for practical workout shirts available at bargain prices.
 Discount retailers such as Old Navy, Target, Kmart, and Walmart offer affordable, moisture-wicking tops and tanks without hefty price tags.

 A gym bag carries the essentials: sneakers, workout clothes, a water bottle, and toiletries.
 Luxury brands sell duffels for more than $100, but gym-goers who toss their bags around and bring them everywhere should consider cheaper options.
 Adidas and Nike sell inexpensive duffels for about $20 to $35.
 Older styles can be found for less than $20 on discount sites such as 6pm.com and eBags.
-More important than high-fashion design are features such as waterproof material and plenty of compartments.
+More important than high-fashion design are features such as water-resistant material and plenty of compartments.

 Quality sneakers are crucial for workouts, because they support the feet and affect form and posture.
 But there's no need to spend hundreds of dollars on the latest and trendiest versions.
-Brand-name shoes with proper arch support in last year's designs can found at a discount on many shoe sites.
+Brand-name shoes with proper arch support in last year's colors and designs can found at a discount on many shoe sites.
 Also consider discount retailers such as Nordstrom Rack, Marshalls, T.J.
 Maxx, and outlet stores.

 For something heavy to hit with the boxing gloves, a punching bag may be a worthy investment.
-A limited-edition Louis Vuitton punching bag designed by Karl Lagerfeld was priced at about $175,000 -- an amount that would require a mortgage for most people.
+A limited-edition Louis Vuitton punching bag designed by Karl Lagerfeld was priced at about $175,000 — an amount that would require a mortgage for most people.
 Respected alternatives from brands such as Everlast and Ringside Boxing are available online for less than $60.
 Accessories for hanging the bag start at about $10.

 Leggings aren't just for exercise anymore.
 Many people work out, hang out at home, run errands, and even go to work in leggings.
 Luxury brands such as Fendi sell leggings for hundreds of dollars.
-But comfy leggings can be found for cheap, whether from a fast-fashion brand such as Forever 21 for just a few dollars or a big-box retailer such as Walmart ($12 for two).
+But comfy leggings can be found for cheap, whether from a fast-fashion brand such as Forever 21 for just a few dollars or from a big-box retailer such as Walmart ($15 for two).